Last Updated on April 6, 2022 by Janine

 Well… I could hypothesize about this all day, but the important thing is that you’re learning about it now.

-For one, Xalapa has amazing food.
-This is due to Veracruz state’s subtropical climate which facilitates the growth of a dizzying array of fruits, vegetables, and of course, Xalapa’s namesake, the jalapeño pepper.
 The proximity to the coast means there are all kinds of seafood influences to enjoy as well!
-And most importantly (to me, anyway), Xalapa and the surrounding area is a prime coffee growing region, which yields some of Mexico’s very best coffee.
+And most importantly (to me, anyway), Xalapa and the surrounding area is full of coffee plantations, which yield some of Mexico’s very best coffee.

-Xalapa has also played an important role throughout Mexican history.
-It was one of the first locations reached by the conquistador Hernán Cortes.
-Over the years Xalapa has served as the birthplace to significant figures in Mexico’s government as well as famous writers, musicians, and other cultural figures.
 Their legacies are apparent as you explore the city.
 There is an endless supply of cafe-galerias, mini-museums, historical sites, bookstores, and musical venues, many of which hold workshops or classes to help you learn new forms of artistic expression.

-And finally, what I think makes Xalapa so incredibly special, is the location.
+And finally, what I think makes Xalapa so incredibly special is the location.
 The city sits among mountains, in what you might be inclined to call a cloud forest.
-While the steep landscape of the city can be frustrating for pedestrians, we can probably agree that the views make it worth it.
-From almost anywhere in Xalapa you’re exposed to views of lush, green hillsides with snowy peaks lingering in the distances.
-It’s truly breathtaking.

 Have I convinced you yet?

-Things to do in Xalapa
+Top Things to do in Xalapa

-1. Browse the Anthropology Museum
+1. Browse the Xalapa Anthropology Museum

 Av.
 Xalapa | Tuesday – Sunday from 9am – 5pm | Admission $50 MXN

-The Museo de Antropología de Xalapa features an impressive collection of artifacts from the Olmec, Huastec, and Totonac cultures, all of which hail from the gulf coast of Mexico.
-The enormous Olmec heads are literally impossible to miss, while the smaller Totonac sculptures and other artifacts will draw you in with their quirky, comical expressions!
+The Museo de Antropología de Xalapa features an impressive collection of artifacts from the Olmec, Huastec, and Totonac cultures, all of which hail from the Gulf Coast of Mexico.

-The museum’s interpretive signs are in Spanish but for a couple of dollars, you can rent an iPod featuring English translations for all of the exhibits.
+The museum’s interpretive signs are in Spanish, but for a couple of dollars, you can rent an iPod featuring English translations for all of the exhibits.

-After your visit, sprawl out on the huge grassy lawn which is perfect for a picnic on warm days.
+After your visit, sprawl out on the huge grassy lawn, which is perfect for a picnic on warm days.

 2. Wander the Scenic Centro Histórico

 The centro histórico neighborhood of Xalapa is truly beautiful.
 Despite being compact, you could easily spend half a day wandering the callejones, exploring the parks, and popping in and out of coffee shops and eateries.
-If you’re a photographer you’ll be in heaven.
-The colonial buildings are striking against the backdrop of the lush green mountains in the distance!
-I recommend starting your exploration at Parque Juarez and working your way out from there.

 3. Visit the Ex Hacienda El Lencero Museum